bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 }
 ```

-(Actual implementations of closure in different engines will optimize the closure by only storing variables that are actually being used (if any).
-But the Ecmascript specification doesn't talk about those optimizations and tells you to directly store the whole scope, for all functions.)
+(Actual implementation of closure in different engines will optimize the closure by only storing variables that are actually being used (if any).
+But the Ecmascript specification doesn't talk about those optimizations and tells you to directly store the whole lexical scope, for all functions.)

 ## `this` lookup